rickydebojeet/rickydebojeet.github.io/index.md

 permalink: /
 ---

 I am a fist-year Ph.D.
 Scholar in Computer Science and Engineering Department at the [**Indian Institute of Technology Bombay**](https://cse.iitb.ac.in/).
-I have done my B.Tech student in Computer Science and Engineering at the [**Central Institute of Technology**](https://cit.ac.in/) in Kokrajhar, where I have the honour of being advised by Assistant Proffessor [Dr. Ranjan Maity](https://cit.ac.in/departments/profile/cse/dr-ranjan-maity).
+I have done my B.Tech in Computer Science and Engineering at the [**Central Institute of Technology**](https://cit.ac.in/) in Kokrajhar, where I have the honour of being advised by Assistant Proffessor [Dr. Ranjan Maity](https://cit.ac.in/departments/profile/cse/dr-ranjan-maity).
 Computer Networks attracted my interest, as did Computing Systems and Human-Computer Interaction in general.

 My former college was [Cotton College](https://cottonuniversity.ac.in/) in Guwahati.
 It was here that I completed my HS (12th) in Science.